redpanda-data/kminion/README.md

 Kafka minion is a prometheus exporter for Apache Kafka (v0.10.0+), created to expose consumer group lags on a per topic (rather than per partition) basis.

+## FAQ

 ### Why did you create yet another kafka lag exporter?

-It has been created because of two features which aren't provided by any of the other public kafka lag exporters:
+1. As of writing the exporter there is no publicly available prometheus exporter which is lightweight, robust and supports Kafka v0.11 - v2.1+

-- We are only interested in per consumergroup:topic lags.
-Some exporters export either only consumer group lags (of all topics alltogether) or they export per partition metrics
+2. We are primarily interested in per consumergroup:topic lags.
+Some exporters export either only consumer group lags (of all topics alltogether) or they export only per partition metrics.
+While you can obviously aggregate those partition metrics in Grafana as well, it adds unnecessary complexity in Grafana dashboards.

-- In our environment developers occasionally replay data by creating a new consumer group.
+3. In our environment developers occasionally replay data by creating a new consumer group.
 They do so by incrementing a trailing number (e. g. "sample-group-1" becomes "sample-group-2").
-In order to setup a proper alerting based on increasing lags for all consumer groups in a cluster, we need to ignore those "outdated" consumer groups (in this case "sample-group-1" as it's not being used anymore).
+In order to setup a proper alerting based on increasing lags for all consumer groups in a cluster, we need to ignore those "outdated" consumer groups.
+In this illustration "sample-group-1" as it's not being used anymore.
 This exporter adds 3 labels on each exporter consumergroup:topic lag metric to make that possible: `consumer_group_base_name`, `consumer_group_version`, `is_latest_consumer_group`.
 The meaning of each label is explained in the section [Exposed Metrics](#exposed-metrics)

 ## Features

-- [x] Supports Kafka 0.10.1.0 - 2.1.x (last updated 10th Feb 2019)
+- [x] Supports Kafka 0.10.1.0 - 2.1.x (last updated 09th Mar 2019)
+- [x] Fetches consumer group information from `__consumer_offsets` topic instead of querying single brokers for consumer group lags to ensure robustness in case of broker failures and leader elections
 - [x] Kafka SASL/SSL support
 - [x] Provides per consumergroup:topic lag metrics (removes a topic's metrics if a single partition metric in that topic couldn't be fetched)
 - [x] Created to use in Kubernetes clusters (has liveness/readiness check and helm chart)